technicalanxiety/technicalanxiety.github.io/_posts/2025-10-31-ops-changes.md

 ## Service Operations Reimagined

-MSM isn’t just about delivery—it’s about how you operate day-to-day.
+MSM isn’t just about delivery - it’s about how you operate day-to-day.

 - **Self-Service and Automation:**
   Ditch the manual ticketing.
 Give users self-service portals and automate the workflows behind them.